spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 ```
 :::lua
 -- ilustrates a TorchCraft bot using the Lua client to `connect`, `receive` and `send(commands)`
--- it acts as the machine learning client where we can integrate Torch7 to return in-game actions
+-- it acts as the machine learning client where we can integrate Torch to return in-game actions
 tc = require('torchcraft')
 featurize, model = init()
 tc:connect(port)